 Opening Panel: Connecting Activism to Change

-Join us at 9:00 a.m. at this year's conference for a robust conversation about connecting community activism to systemic change.
-The dialogue will focus on intersectional and intergenerational movements, community engagement in the 21st century and the power of narrative.
+The conference in 2019 included a robust conversation about connecting community activism to systemic change.
+The dialogue focused on intersectional and intergenerational movements, community engagement in the 21st century and the power of narrative.

 Actualizing Equity with Diverse Watershed Stakeholders